Asphalt Sealcoating Service

 The Asphalt Sealcoating Process

 Asphalt seal coating is an important part of routine maintenance for many pavement surfaces.
-It requires dry weather conditions, though, so the pavement sealer has time to cure.
+It requires dry and warm weather, though, so the pavement sealer has proper conditions to cure.

 First, any debris and dirt is removed from the pavement surface and cracks are properly filled with high quality sealer.
 Then either coal tar sealers or asphalt emulsion sealers are used to apply sealant in an even coat over the entire paved area.
 After only a few hours of drying time, your asphalt pavement will be ready for foot traffic or a second coat of sealer.
 A sealcoat application restores the dark black color of new asphalt and helps protect it from wear and tear, oil spills, and other damage!